uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/guide.md

 Isometric|![Isometric before](foil_schematic_isometric.png)|![Isometric after](foil_schematic_isometric_after_cutting.png)

 > Structure of the foil and what will be cut away.
-> Light-blue: thick, transparant layer, do not cut,
+> Light-blue: thick, transparent layer, do not cut,
 > can be separated from orange layer by hand.
 > Orange: the color of the print.
 > White: the glue connecting the print to the T-shirt